Solomon Mahlangu: Trial and sentence

-Mahlangu's trial started in the Supreme Court on 7 November 1977.
+Mahlangu's trial started in the Supreme Court of South Africa on 7 November 1977.
 His defence team included Ismail Mohamed, S.C., Clifford Mailer and Priscilla Jana.
 Mahlangu faced two counts of murder, two counts of attempted murder and various counts of sabotage under the Terrorism Act of 1967.

 Although Mahlangu had not fired the shots that killed two civilians, the court found that Mahlangu and Motaung had acted with a common purpose and that it consequently did not matter which of the two had done the shooting and killing.
 Mahlangu was convicted on all counts, while Motaung had been so severely beaten by police while in detention that he suffered brain injuries and was declared unfit to stand trial.

 International protestors at The Hague holding a banner reading "Stop the execution of Solomon Mahlangu" in Dutch from the day before his execution.

 In terms of South African law at the time, the court was obliged to sentence someone convicted for murder to death unless the accused proved mitigating circumstances.
 The court found that Mahlangu had failed to do so, and consequently handed down the death sentence.
-The court refused Mahlangu leave to appeal.
-His lawyers then asked the Appeal Court for leave to appeal and this too was refused.
+The court refused Mahlangu's leave to appeal.
+His lawyers then asked the Court of Appeal of South Africa for leave to appeal and this too was refused.

 Mahlangu was hanged on 6 April 1979.
 Priscilla Jana was the last of his supporters to see him before his execution and shared his final message: "Tell my people that I love them.
 They must continue the fight.
 My blood will nourish the tree that will bear the fruits of freedom."
 He was one of 133 people executed by the state in that year.

 With unprecedented international condemnation of the then-South African Government and to stop protest at his funeral, police buried Mahlangu in Atteridgeville.
 In 1993, his remains were reinterred in the Mamelodi Cemetery with a plaque bearing his final words.

 Truth and Reconciliation Commission

-South Africa's post-Apartheid Truth and Reconciliation Commission examined the cases of Solomon Mahlangu and Monty Motaung and found that both men were responsible for the deaths of Rupert Kessner and Kenneth Wolfendale.
+South Africa's post-apartheid Truth and Reconciliation Commission examined the cases of Solomon Mahlangu and Monty Motaung and found that both men were responsible for the deaths of Rupert Kessner and Kenneth Wolfendale.
 It also found both Mahlangu and Motaung guilty of gross human rights violations.
 Lastly it found both the African National Congress and the commanding officer of uMkhonto weSizwe guilty of gross human rights violations.

 Mahlangu's mother testified before the Truth and Reconciliation Commission that she had been unaware of her son's interest in politics and had not been told of his decision to leave the country for military training, only receiving a message to tell her to not look for her son.
 She later visited him in detention at John Vorster Square.
 His last note to her was: Mama, thank you for having been strong to come and visit me and not cry.
 But where my blood will drop, so many Solomons will grow up because I am innocent.